gdevakrishnan/caseperl/README.md

    * Agents can only view, create, or modify their own cases.
    * Admins can view and update all cases, including status transitions.

-3. **Soft Delete Implementation**
-   Instead of permanently removing records, `is_deleted` is set to `True`.
-   This keeps data available for audit purposes.

 ---

 ## Backend Overview